Cancer Research UK logo.

 • the whole breast (mastectomy)

-When you have surgery, the surgeon usually takes out some of the lymph nodes Open a glossary item under your arm.
+When you have surgery, the surgeon usually takes out some of the under your arm.
 They test these nodes to see if they contain cancer cells.
 The surgeon might check the lymph nodes closest to the breast using a procedure called sentinel lymph node biopsy.
 Testing the lymph nodes helps to find the stage of the cancer and decide on further treatment.

 After breast conserving surgery you usually have radiotherapy to the rest of the breast.